Joji Vinyl Cover Redesign

 headless man out of charcoal

-little couple of out charcoal
+little couple out of charcoal

 solo ink man